openframeworks/ofSite/_documentation/types/ofReadOnlyParameter.markdown

 \sa ofParameter
 \tparam ParameterType The data wrapped by the ofParameter.
-\tparam Friend The type of the "friend"
+\tparam Friend The type of the "friend" class with write access.